krenalis/krenalis/doc/src/developers/connectors/app.md

 - `TermForGroups`: term used by the app to indicate the groups, if they are supported.
 For example "organizations", "teams", or "groups".
 - `IdentityIDLabel`: descriptive name of the identifier used by the app to identify a user.
 For example "ID", "User ID", or "HubSpot ID".
 - `WebhooksPer`: indicates if webhooks are per account, connection, or connector.
 - `OAuth`: OAuth 2.0 configuration.
 To be filled in only if OAuth is required.
+See [OAuth documetation](app/oauth.md).
+- `Backoff`: Backoff policy.
+It controls retry timing using provided strategies or custom ones.
+See [Backoff documetation](app/backoff.md).
 - `SendingMode`: mode used to dispatch the events to the app, if the app supports events.
 It can be `Cloud`, `Device`, or `Combined`.
 - `Layouts`: layouts for the `DateTime`, `Date`, and `Time` values when they are represented as strings.
 See [Time Layouts](data-values.md#time-layouts) in [Data Values](data-values.md) for more details.
 - `Icon`: icon in SVG format representing the app.
 Since it's embedded in HTML pages, it's best to be minimized.